 The GA could converge much faster than it does here.
 In choosing the fitness cutoff, population size etc. I have aimed for an interesting/fun simulation rather than a fast, useful optimization.

 The timeout is fixed but arbitrary.
-It was a quick hack to remove cars which get stuck without dropping their load.
-It has the side-effect of making this program extremely frustrating to watch.
+It was a quick hack to remove solutions which get stuck without crashing.